NorthStarUAS/ImageAnalysis/motion/README-streaming.md

 # A bug in the SDMD algorithm?

-I believe there is an error in the streaming dmd algorithm presented in the StreamingDMD python code here, as well as in the two papers that present these ideas.
+I believe there is an error in the streaming DMD algorithm presented in the StreamingDMD python code here, as well as in the two papers that present these ideas.